smatechnologies/opconmft-docs/docs/server-installation.md

 Start the OpCon MFT Server Console, by Selecting the **Server Console** in the **OpConMFT n.nn** Application Menu.

 Select the **Users** Menu Item.
+Select **New** to create a new user.
+Select a user in the list and select **Edit** to make changes to the user definition.
+Select a user in the list and select **Remove** to remove the user.

+For additional information on fields associated with a user definition open the help file associated with the OpCOn MFT Server.

+***Server Console -> Users***